Learning

 Learning/History of the Valley

 Over millions of years, magma cooled, oceans rose and fell, continents collided, and the glaciers slowly sculpted the distinctive geography of the Blackstone River Valley.
 Around 12,000 BP (Before Present), Paleo Indians arrived in the Blackstone Valley, the first humans to shape the landscape.
 They left evidence of the materials they used to harvest wildlife at documented sites in present-day Worcester, Uxbridge, Sutton, Hopedale, and other locations.
-By the Late Woodland period, they were establishing settlements focused on agriculture.
+By the Late Woodland Period, they were establishing settlements focused on agriculture.
 However, their impact on the landscape was minimal compared to that of the Europeans who followed.

 Senator John H. Chafee